-The ClearML Logger object is used to report experiments' results such as metrics, graphs, and debug samples.
-It is a member of the Task object.
+The ClearML Logger class is used to report experiments' results such as metrics, graphs, and debug samples.
+It is provided through the ClearML Task object.

 - Text - Mostly captured automatically from stdout and stderr but can be logged manually.

 - Scalars - Time series data.
 X-axis is always a sequential number, usually iterations but can be epochs or others.

 - Plots - General graphs and diagrams, such as histograms, confusion matrices line plots, and custom plotly charts.